 4. Representative Results

 Figure 2: Comprehensive lignocellulosic analysis of poplar wood.
-Wood chips from poplar (Populus tremoloides) were subjected to the described protocols.
+Wood chips from poplar (Populus tremoloides) were subjected to the described protocol.

-The described methods enable a rapid quantitative assessment of the lignin content and composition of lignocellulosic plant biomass.
-Using the iWall robot approximately 350 samples can be ground and dispensed per day.
+The described methods enable a rapid quantitative assessment of the composition of lignocellulosic plant biomass.
+The method allows the determination of the composition of such materials including the sugar composition of the matrix polysaccharides namely the hemicelluloses, the crystalline cellulose content.
 The throughput of the various analytical methods per person varies.
-Using the protocols described here, 30 samples can be processed for lignin content, and 15 for lignin composition per day.
+Using the protocols described here, 20 samples can be processed for matrix polysaccharide compositions and 30 for crystalline cellulose content.
 Due to the quantitative nature of the data optimal feedstock crops, variety or genotypes can be assessed in terms of their suitability for biofuel production.

 We are grateful to Matthew Robert Weatherhead for excellent technical service and John Ralph, University of Wisconsin for valuable advice, discussions, and the poplar wood sample.
-This work was funded by the US Department of Energy (DOE) Great Lakes Bioenergy Research Center (DOE BER Office of Science DE-FC02-07ER64494) and by the Chemical Sciences, Geosciences and Biosciences Division, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy (award no. DE-FG02-91ER20021).
+This work was funded by the Chemical Sciences, Geosciences and Biosciences Division, Office of Basic Energy Sciences, Office of Science, U.S. Department of Energy (award no. DE-FG02-91ER20021) and by the US Department of Energy (DOE) Great Lakes Bioenergy Research Center (DOE BER Office of Science DE-FC02-07ER64494).

 |Spectromax Plus 384||Molecular Devices||Plus384|